QuadCtrl/quad-ctrl/README.md

 ## Results

 In order to reproduce a more realistic environment, we have also decided to introduce two kind of noise at testing time: a classical white noise and an impulsive perturbation.
 The white noise affects the entire drone state (position, roll/pitch/yaw, angular velocity, linear velocity) and is obtained from a normal distribution with zero-mean.
-The impulsive perturbation is applied for a short time but represents an heavy external push to the drone along the x and z axes; it's still obtained from a normal distribution but with a large mean.
+The impulsive perturbation is applied for a short time but represents an heavy external push to the drone along the y and z axes; it's still obtained from a normal distribution but with a large mean.
 1. **white noise 1**: std = 0.03.
 2. **impulsive noise 1**: mean = 0.2, std = 0.05, 1 second.
 3. **white noise 2**: std = 0.08.